-While labour productivity in other countries has grown in the last few years, UK businesses aren't as productive as they should be and it is still lower than it was before the recession.
+While labour productivity in other countries has grown in the last few years, UK businesses aren’t as productive as they should be, and it is still lower than before the recession.

-The lack of productivity growth is particularly worrying in view of the national living wage which could jeopardise jobs if productivity doesn't catch up.
+The lack of productivity growth is particularly worrying given the national living wage, which could jeopardise jobs if productivity doesn’t catch up.

-If a business has an internal culture that is aligned with the strategic direction together with a balanced approach to investment in capital, equipment and people, it is also likely to have higher productivity.
-If a business also equips their people to change and acquire more skills through time, it can really then influence productivity
+Suppose a business has an internal culture aligned with the strategic direction and a balanced approach to investment in capital, equipment, and people.
+In that case, it is also likely to have higher productivity.
+If a business also equips its people to change and acquire more skills through time, it can then influence productivity